fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Date: 17/03/2022

 Steps to reproduce:
-1)We introduce a correct username and password : jsmith@demo.io-Demo123!.
+1)Introduce a correct username and password : jsmith@demo.io-Demo123!.
-2)We click submit the form
+2)Click submit the form
-3)We click on "withdraw".
+3)Click on "withdraw".

-Expected Result: Let us sign in and take us to the Bank's withdraw form.
+Expected Result: Sign in and open the Bank's withdraw form.

 49)
 Title : Balance visualization when selecting the account Individual Checking